WHAT

 EXECUTIVE DIRECTOR

 Lisa is a member of the Council of Parent Attorneys and Advocates (COPAA), a national special-education nonprofit; and is the National Association of Counsel for Children’s (NACC) State Coordinator for New Hampshire.
-She is one of two New Hampshire Supreme Court appointees to the Oversight Commission on Children’s Services.
+She has served on the state Oversight Commission on Children’s Services since December 2021, as an appointee first of the New Hampshire Supreme Court and later, the President of the New Hampshire Senate.
 She was a charter member of ABLE-NH’s Inclusive Education Task Force and served on the New Hampshire Bar Foundation Board from 2019 to 2023, chairing the Foundation’s IOLTA Enhancement Committee from 2022 to 2023.
-With Stephanie Hausman, she co-authored A Guide to Appellate Advocacy in New Hampshire.
+She is the primary author of A Guide to Appellate Advocacy in New Hampshire.

-Lisa is a graduate of Wellesley College and Cornell Law School, which awarded her the Public Interest Rising Star Award in 2008.
+Lisa is a graduate of Wellesley College, cum laude, and Cornell Law School, which awarded her the Public Interest Rising Star Award in 2008.
 In 2019, she was awarded the New Hampshire Bar Association’s Public Interest/Public Sector Award.